sudomateo/terraform-training/course/04-Provisioners/README.md

 }
 ```

-## Provisioners without a resource
+## Provisioners Without a Resource

 If you need to execute provisioners but don't have a resource to associate the
 provisioner with, you can associate the resource with a `null_resource`.